Sophuwu300/mailboxxer/README.md

 Set up postfix to save emails to `$HOME/.mailbox/inbox/` and run the following command to create the database:

+## Flags

+`--cli` runs the cli interface

+`--web` runs the webinterface on port 4131

+If none are given, will parse and save new emails, then exit.

 ## License
 MIT